 - Irregular anatomy of muscles or ligaments

-People with coronary artery disease often also have peripheral vascular disease.
+People with coronary artery disease (CAD) often also have PVD.

 Who is at risk for peripheral vascular disease?